 **The items and point values reflected on this DRAFT are under revision.

 The goal of the Green Rental Housing program is to promote safe, healthy, comfortable, and efficient rentals in Ann Arbor.
 The program includes a set of policy recommendations formulated by a task force of tenant, landlord, and low-income housing representatives, led by the Office of Sustainability & Innovations.
 The task force saw presentations from RMI, ACEEE, and the USDN, reviewed best practices and policies from other cities, and discussed their own ideas about sustainability in Ann Arbor.
 The resulting policy recommendations are the product of these discussions about how to incorporate sustainability into rental housing in Ann Arbor.

 Let us know how we can help you!
-We're putting together a resource hub for tenants and landlords.
+We have put together a resource hub for tenants and landlords and are continually adding new resources.
 Send your ideas and suggestions for the types of resources you'd like to see to